MIT-SPARK/Kimera-VIO/README.md

 > Alternatively, one may directly use the executable in the build folder:
 `./build/stereoVIOEuroc`.
 Nevertheless, check the script `./scripts/stereoVIOEuroc.bash` to understand what parameters are expected, or check the [parameters](#Parameters) section below.

+Kimera can also run in monocular mode.
+For Euroc, this means only processing the left image.
+To use this simply use the parameters in `params/EurocMono`.
+In the bash script there is a `PARAMS_PATH` variable that can be set to point to these parameters instead.

 ## ii.
 Using [ROS wrapper](https://github.com/MIT-SPARK/Kimera-VIO-ROS)

 We provide a ROS wrapper of Kimera-VIO that you can find at: https://github.com/MIT-SPARK/Kimera-VIO-ROS.